 She speaks and writes for ScreenStrong with a goal of helping families reclaim their kids from screen addictions and reconnect in a healthy way.

 Olivia Kernekin is a working professional located in Dallas, Texas.
 She earned a dual degree in English and Dramatic Arts from Centre College in Danville, Kentucky.
 A true jack-of-all-trades, she has worked many jobs in theatrical, medical, financial, and humanitarian fields.

 Though Olivia doesn’t have kids quite yet, she is passionate about pausing screens and returning childhood to the great outdoors.
-She has worked for Families Managing Media since 2018.

 Boards & Advisors